Timendus/chipcode/octopus2/README.md

 If a file ends in `.bin` or `.ch8`, it will be included as a binary.
 Other file extensions will be interpreted and included as text files.
 Except for some image formats, see below.

+Note that paths that start with `std/` are reserved.
+Those will be interpreted as an attempt to use the [standard library](#standard-library) instead, and will not include your local files.

 ### Image files